bluefishforsale/alert-exec/documentation.md

 Time-spread call for polling.
 Dividing the (interval / alert count+1) `i_sleep`.
 In hopes this would alow for a smoother calling of the backend.
 A later tweak added the inclusion of the elapsed time so far in the worker.
 This allowed for more even distribution of calls, more concurrent polling workers, and fewer backend 500's

-Opinionated internal scrape timer.
+Opinionated `intervalSecs`.
 I saw that the body returned from the metrics server had an intervalSec field.
-This was not in the requirements, but I liked the challenge of respecting this.
-I assumed this was to be the polling interval for the alert.
-I chose a different method than repeatIntervalSecs.
+I chose a different method than `repeatIntervalSecs`.
 Instead of capturing a timestamp and doing evaluation, I chose for this to modulo the current time with the items intervalSec then floor it.
 Knowing it would be some value between 0 and intervalSec.
 If the value is less than or eqal to the internal action interval, then we can poll it.

-The internal action interval is like a resolution that things can happen on.
+The `INTERVAL` option is an internal resolution timer that actions occur on.
 A clock-work of sorts.
 It's used for polling and sleeping.
-It's also used to spread out polling using the `i_sleep` variable
+All actions start at the next tick of the timer, in all worker threads.
+I had a variant where each poller thread slept `N` and that `N` was also used to evaluate if polling would occur.
+This  It's also used to spread out polling using the `i_sleep` variable